vir-voyt/docker-lab/README.md

 # docker-lab
-Home lab for deploying and administering PostgreSQL with Docker on Ubuntu Server.
+Home lab for Linux, Docker, and PostgreSQL administration on Ubuntu Server.

 ## Goals